 ● Expanding Vocabulary

 Students are explicitly taught a range of strategies that support growth in each of the four CAFE elements of reading.
-Teachers regularly meet with students on an individual basis and in small groups to discuss the books they are reading, to identify strengths and areas for improvement, and to provide coaching in specific reading skills.
+Teachers regularly meet with students on an individual basis and in small groups to identify strengths and areas for improvement, and to provide coaching in specific reading skills.
 Our students love having the freedom and ability to select their own “good-fit” books to read as part of the CAFE program, which sees them highly engaged in reading sessions.